 In compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act), the Great Bay Community College Campus Safety will post timely warnings for the College to notify members of the community about serious or continuing crimes that occur on campus.
 Knowing such crimes will assist community members in making informed decisions about their safety and in preventing similar crimes from occurring.
 These warnings are posted if a serious crime on campus constitutes an ongoing or continuing threat to the community.
-These crimes should be reported to the GBCC Campus Safety, a GBCC Campus Security Authority, or the Rochester Police Department.
+These crimes should be reported to the GBCC Campus Safety, a GBCC Campus Security Authority, or the Portsmouth Police Department.

 The decision to issue a timely warning will be decided on a case-by-case basis in compliance with the Clery Act.
-The decision is made by the GBCC Safety Chief or his/her designee, considering all available facts, whether the crime is considered a serious or continuing threat to students or employees and the possible risk of compromising law enforcement efforts.
+The decision is made by the GBCC Chief of Campus Safety or his/her designee, or by members of the Senior Leadership Team, considering all available facts, whether the crime is considered a serious or continuing threat to students or employees and the possible risk of compromising law enforcement efforts.